apache/nuttx/examples/nsh/README.txt

   using the 'exec' command') and you would like to have NSH out of the way.

+o free

+  Show the current state of the memory allocator.
+For example,

+  nsh> free
+  free
+               total       used       free    largest
+  Mem:       4194288    1591552    2602736    2601584

+  Where:
+    total - This is the total size of memory allocated for use by malloc in bytes.
+    used - This is the total size of memory occupied by chunks handed out by malloc.
+    free - This is the total size of memory occupied by free (not in use) chunks.
+    largest - Size of the largest free (not in use) chunk

 o get [-b|-n] [-f <local-path>] -h <ip-address> <remote-path>

   Use TFTP to copy the file at <remote-address> from the host whose IP